-Below is a video capturing moments of the 16th McKee Learning Lunch as well as a final written report of the discussion questions.
-The topic of discussion for the lunch was Equity in the Schools, which took place on February 6th, 2018.
+Below is a video capturing moments of the 17th McKee Learning Lunch on the topic of the Crossroads of Chattanooga.
+Community Coach and Author Dr. Elanor M. Cooper led the program of the significance of the state of our city and the importance of hearing every representative's voice.
 The learning lunches do not claim to fully solve the problems surrounding our community.
 We believe that raising these questions in higher level of discussion help start the process and provide enough data, to then proceed in taking the steps necessary.
-Inside the final report pdf file (located below the video) you will find the participants in the discussions that took place on February 6th.
-This learning lunch was also co-sponsored by UnifiEd.
+This learning lunch was also co-sponsored by the Times Free Press.

 Personal Message from Dr. Tucker -